SahanaVeer/juno-pm/02-strategy/strategy-one-pager.md

 •	Decision quality: ≥ 80% of Juno recommendations are rated useful/actionable by PMs
 •	Efficiency: Reduce time spent on requirements/decision analysis by 30%
-•	Adoption: ≥ 70% of target PMs use Juno weekly Leadership “don’t touch it” metric: Validated product decision rate.
-If Juno demonstrably improves the quality of product decisions, it becomes difficult to justify removing or significantly changing it.
+•	Adoption: ≥ 70% of target PMs use Juno weekly

 ## 3. Autonomy Level